RJonMshka/CS474Homework1/README.md

 ```

 ### NewObject(classRef: SetExpression, constructorArgs: SetExpression*): ObjectStruct
-`NewObject` Expression is used to create new DSL objects out of a class. `classRef` evaluates to a ClassStruct reference. `constructorArgs` is a sequence of Expressions that will get passed as argument to class's constructor.
+`NewObject` Expression is used to create new DSL objects out of a class. `classRef` evaluates to a ClassStruct reference. `constructorArgs` is a sequence of Expressions that will be passed as argument to class's constructor.
 Any mismatch in size passed and size expected would result in an `Exception`.

 Syntax and Example:
 ```